-Geological Environments

-Staff Contact: Dr P.G.
-Lennox S2 L3 T3

-Prerequisites: GEOL1101

-Notes: Up to 4 days of fieldwork is an essential part of this subject.
-Students will incur personal costs in connection with the fieldwork component.
-Details will be provided at enrolment.
+Geological Environments Staff Contact: Dr M.D.
+Buck S2 L3 T2 Prerequisites: GEOL1101 Note/s: Up to 4 days of fieldwork is a compulsory part of this subject.
+Students will incur personal costs.
+Details will be provided during the first week of the subject.